denko-rb/denko-piboard/README.md

 ## Hardware Configuration

-### 1. Enable PWM, I2C and SPI Devices
+### 1. Enable I2C, SPI and PWM Devices
-PWM, I2C, and SPI may be disabled on your SBC by default.
-This varies by manufacturer and Linux distro.
-You need to figure out how to enable them on your machine.
+I2C, SPI and PWM may be disabled on your SBC by default.
+This varies by manufacturer and Linux distro, but most distros include a config utility.

 For the Orange Pi Zero 2W specifically, running DietPi, I wrote a guide [here](http://vickash.com/2024/08/06/ruby-lgpio-on-orangepi-zero2w.html#step-5-enable-i2c-and-spi).